Polar Satellite Launch Vehicle (PSLV), India

 Polar Satellite Launch Vehicle variations

-The PSLV-XL is a meliorated model of the PSLV, weighing 320,000kg at take-off.
-It is incorporated with six strap-on motors to carry 4,000kg more propellant compared to the standard PSLV.
+A meliorated model of the PSLV, the PSLV-XL weighs 320,000kg at takeoff.
+It is incorporated with six strap-on motors to carry 4,000kg more propellant compared with the standard PSLV.
 The maiden launch of PSLV-XL with Chandrayaan-1 aboard took place on 22 October 2008.

 The PSLV was designed to be 450m high and of 2.8m diameter.
 It is fitted with an inertial guidance system to accomplish navigation, guidance and attitude control missions.